 But as technology changed so did the look and accessibility to the Naccarato’s website.
-The The Wayback Machine. thankfully captured some of the evolving changes to the website over the years, by snapping and caching some of website’s elements, beginning in 2000 until the present day, as shown with the images below.
+Thankfully The Wayback Machine captured some of the evolving changes to the website over the years, by snapping and caching some of the website’s elements, beginning in 2000 until the present day, as shown with the images below.